FAQ- College Prep Courses

 Will College Prep’s SAT course prepare me for the PSAT?

 Yes!
-The PSAT is a shorter version of the SAT and doesn’t have a written essay component.
-The rest of the questions on the PSAT are just like those on the SAT, so our SAT programs will help you address the subject matter, test strategies, question types, and overall approach.
+The PSAT is a shorter version of the SAT.
+Our SAT programs will help you address the subject matter, test strategies, question types, and overall approach needed for success on the PSAT.

 How are your classes different from other test prep companies?